KeidsID/dicoding_flutter_expert/README.md

 - the TV show features must-have unit testing with a minimum testing coverage of 70%.

-- How to Testing Coverage:
+- How to check testing coverage:

   - Install lcov:
     - For **Linux** user, run the command below at terminal: